M501 railway (Croatia)

 The M501 railway connects to the rest of the Croatian railway network in Čakovec, where the R201 line extending south to Varaždin forms a junction with the M501.
 The M501 also connects to the L101 in Čakovec.
 The L101 serves Mursko Središće to the north of the M501 and also the town of Lendava in Slovenia.

 History

-The Čakovec–Kotoriba railway was opened on 24 April 1860 as part of a railway line from Nagykanizsa to Pragersko, the purpose was to connect Budapest to the existing Vienna–Trieste railway at the Pragersko.
+The Čakovec–Kotoriba railway was opened on 24 April 1860 as part of a railway line from Nagykanizsa to Pragersko, to connect Budapest to the existing Vienna–Trieste railway.
 This was the first railroad built in present-day Croatia.
 The route had three railway stations in Kotoriba, Donji Kraljevec, and Čakovec.

-In 1863 were built new railway stations in Mala Subotica and Donji Mihaljevec, in 1920 was opened railway stop Čakovec-Buzovec, and in 1940s were opened railway stops in Čehovec, Macinec, and Dunjkovec.
+In 1863 they built new railway stations in Mala Subotica and Donji Mihaljevec, in 1920 was opened railway stop Čakovec-Buzovec, and in 1940s were opened railway stops in Čehovec, Macinec, and Dunjkovec.